nymea/nymea-plugins/wallbe/README.md

-# Wallb-e
+# Wallbe

-Plug-in for the EV-charger wall-be
+Plug-in for the EV-charger wall-be, with network device discovery.

+Make sure to enable the Network interface in your Wallbe device, have a look in the Wallbe manual or call the Wallbe support.

 ## Technical Specification